Mariners vs. Astros Player Props Betting Odds

 MLB Props Today: Seattle Mariners

-- Luis Castillo (2-0) will take to the mound for the Mariners and make his seventh start of the season.
+- The Mariners will hand the ball to Marco Gonzales (2-0) for his sixth start of the season.

+- He has earned a quality start one time in five starts this season.

+- In five starts, Gonzales has pitched through or past the fifth inning four times.
+He has a season average of 4.8 frames per outing.

 |Opponent